DanielSLucas/java-backend-bootcamp/session-04-java-collections/slides.md

 - Has the same methods of a Queue for the first or last element (like,`addFirst` or `addLast`, `offerFirst` or `offerLast`)
 - Implementations:
     - LinkedList

+## WeakHashMap

+- Implementation of the Map interface
+- stores only weak references to its keys (so they can be collected by the garbage collector)
+- usefull as a cache